Skip to content

 • Network → wpad-basic

-Due to a known bug, can happen that wpad-mesh-wolfssl gets automatically deselected.
-Each time you use menuconfig, please check if wpad-mesh-wolfssl is still selected.
+Due to a known bug, can happen that wpad-mesh-openssl gets automatically deselected.
+Each time you use menuconfig, please check if wpad-mesh-openssl is still selected.

 In order to have additional packages, the easiest way is to select them in menuconfig.
 More packages can be installed afterwards via opkg, but some of these require a specific kernel configuration to be in place.
 This can be achieved following these additional instructions dealing with kernel vermagic.
 Beware that this will increase noticeably the time and storage space required for the compilation.